Trustees' Reports and Financial Statements

 Pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 Introduced in April 2011, the pupil premium is allocated to children who are looked after by the local authority, those who have been eligible for FSM at any point in the last six years (also known as Ever 6 FSM) and for children whose parents are currently serving in the armed forces.

-The Government is providing additional funding of £150 million per annum for academic years 2013/2014, 2014/2015 and 2015/16 to provide new, substantial primary school sport funding in order to improve the provision of physical education and sport in primary schools.
+The Government is providing additional funding to provide new, substantial primary school sport funding in order to improve the provision of physical education and sport in primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.

 This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools.
 We will be held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.